Suggested links

 If you’re ready to overcome a prescription opioid addiction, the first step is to find a doctor or healthcare provider who can guide you.

-There are many treatment options when dealing with substance use disorder, and an ideal treatment program will be tailored to your individual needs.
+There are many types of treatment for dealing with substance use disorder, and a treatment specialist should personalize a program to meet your individual needs.

-Here are some of the most common treatment types for dealing with an addiction to prescription opioids.
+Here are some of the most common types of treatment for managing an addiction to prescription opioids.

 Prescription Opioid Detox